-Cyclamen alpinum - from Turkey.
+C. alpinum is from Turkey.
 It used to be called C. trochopteranthum which I think means like a windmill which is a good description of it's most obvious feature.
 Unfortunately C.alpinum was the prior name and so we need to stick with that.
-At least I can spell it without looking it up.
-The leaves tend to look like C. cilicium's and there are some non reflexed forms of C.coum so looking for a solid basal blotch is a good way of confirming you have C.alpinum.
+At least I can spell it without looking it up!

-I started trying this in a frame.
+A few years back I started growing a few plants in a frame.
 The plants are a lot wetter but get a lot more fresh air.
-They seem to be much happier under those circumstances.
+They seem to be much happier under those circumstances and I’ve now moved all my plants out of the greenhouse except the youngest seedlings.

-The flowers vary from white with a basal blotch through pale pinks to magenta.
+The flowers appear in the winter and vary from white with a basal blotch through pale pinks to magenta.